Tajikistan P-14a 1 somoni 1999 UNC|ex-USSR|Central Asia|poet|writer

 Option 1: inexpensive ordinary airmail letter

-We offer inexpensive 2 USD shipping via untracked standard airmail (like a personal letter) without a customs declaration.
+We offer shipping via untracked standard airmail letter without a customs declaration for around 2.50 USD.
 If you require tracking, you must choose eBay International Shipping or USPS and UPS options as offered.
 These take between 1 and 3 weeks and cost between 14 and 25 USD depending on the country and service selected.

 • Letters to Canada, European Union*, Armenia, Hong Kong, Israel/Palestine, Japan, Macau, New Zealand, Norway, Singapore, Switzerland, Taiwan, and the UK take between one and THREE weeks.

-• Letters to Australia, Bangladesh, Chile, Colombia, Costa Rica, Iceland, Malaysia, Panama, Qatar, Sri Lanka and EU/UK/Aus/NZ overseas territories take between one and FIVE weeks.
+• Letters to Australia, Chile, Colombia, Costa Rica, Iceland, Malaysia, Panama, Qatar, Sri Lanka and EU/UK/Aus/NZ overseas territories take between one and FIVE weeks.

 • We do not ship untracked to *Bulgaria, *Croatia, or any other country not listed